Who We Are

 In 1979 Noël Richardson and Andrew Yeomen purchased the property and started with major changes to the garden.
 As they gazed at old photos of the property, Noël and Andrew realized they were actually changing the gardens to be more of reflection of what existed in the 1940s.

 In September 2014 Brea Segger and Todd Howard purchased Ravenhill Herb Farm.
-We are partners in Pacific Rim College in Victoria, a leading school of complementary and integrative medicine that among other things offers programs in herbal medicine and holistic nutrition.
+We are partners in Pacific Rim College in Victoria, a leading school of holistic medicine and sustainable living that among other things offers programs in herbal medicine and holistic nutrition.